Alabama

 While Birmingham enjoys a diverse music scene, it has a rich history of jazz, with venues like the Carver Theatre and the Alabama Jazz Hall of Fame celebrating this musical heritage.

-READ ABOUT: Best Weekend Getaways in Alabama
+READ ABOUT: Fun Things to Do in Florence, Alabama

 Attraction Type Recommended for